Stan15/GJK-Collision-Detection/README.md

 # GJK-Collision-Detection
-GJK Algorithm implemented in Rust
+Implementation of the GJK collision detection algorithm in rust, with planned implementation of a 2D simulation using WASM.